TL;DR

 - Reduced Time Off Work: Faster treatment means a quicker recovery and a swifter return to the job you love, ensuring continuity of care for your clients.

-- An acute condition is a disease, illness, or injury that is likely to respond quickly to treatment and lead to a full recovery.
+- An acute condition is a disease, illness, or injury that is likely to respond quickly to treatment and lead to a recovery.
 Think of things like cataracts, joint replacements, or treating hernias.

 Affordable cover for those working in social care